 The twice-monthly Lost Knowledge column explores the possible technology of the future in the forgotten ideas of the past (and those just slightly off to the side).
 Every other Wednesday, we look at retro-tech, “lost” technology, and the make-do, improvised “street tech” of village artisans and tradespeople from around the globe.
 “Lost Knowledge” was also the theme of MAKE, Volume 17

-One of the cool things about doing this column is discovering lost technologies myself, things I knew nothing about before bumping into them while poking about the virtual attics and basements of cyberspace, looking for things to write about.
+One of the cool things about doing this column is discovering lost technologies myself, things I knew nothing about before poking about the virtual attics and basements of cyberspace, looking for things to write about.
 For instance, I knew nothing about stick chart navigation before covering it here.
 And I’d certainly seen timbrel vaulting before, but didn’t know that’s what it was called, or how it worked.

 We got such a great response to my last column on wire-wrapping (which was awhile ago, thanks to a most unwelcomed medical absence).
 There were site comments, emails, tweets, and Flickr photo pointers of people fondly, or not so fondly, remembering this disappearing art of circuit assembly.
 Several people mentioned cable lacing and that I should do a column on that next.
 I had no idea what cable lacing was, but one of the commenters pointed me to the Wikipedia page and another to Impulselabs’ amazing photos on Flickr.
 Impulselabs describes the practice very succinctly: